NEW MEMBERS / NIPPERS

 Children can join Nippers from 7 years old.
 We run fun, safe sessions teaching the kids how to be safe in the water and how to help others be safe too.

-Due to high demand and very low club membership attrition we are only able to take nippers who are 9 years old or younger (min age 7 years) as of the 1st of May in the season which they want to join.
+Due to high demand and very low club membership attrition we are only able to take nippers who are 9 years old or younger (min age 7 years) as of the 31st December in the season which they want to join.

-All new nippers will need to be able to swim (in the pool) 100m in under 2min 30s with a recognised stroke.
+All new nippers will need to be able to swim (in the pool) 100m in under 2min 30s front crawl without diving in.
 This will be assessed each year in late March/early April at a scheduled swim assessment event prior to allowing a new member to join the club.
 This is for members own safety and to help coaches manage individual groups as new members progress to the ocean.